 American Museum Of Natural History

-The American Museum of Natural History is one of the world's preeminent scientific and cultural institutions, and has as its mission to discover, interpret and disseminate information about human cultures, the natural world and the universe through a wide-ranging program of scientific research, education and exhibition.
+The American Museum of Natural History is one of the world's preeminent scientific and cultural institutions, and has as its mission to discover, interpret, and disseminatethrough scientific research and educationknowledge about human cultures, the natural world, and the universe. through a wide-ranging program of scientific research, education and exhibition.

-- Managing collaboration among diverse UA partner institutions contributing to the elementary UA program.
+- Manage collaboration among diverse UA partners to support alignment of their work with the family outreach goals of the UA program.

 To be considered for this position please visit our web site and apply on line at the following link: careers.amnh.org